vvv214/f23-cybersecprivacy/project.md

 ### Format

-Students can work individually or form groups of up to two, with the expectation of a higher amount of work for group projects.
+Students are expected to work individually, or form groups of up to two, with the expectation of a significantly higher amount of work for group projects.
 The project must be written in LaTeX (using the latest IEEEtran conference format, 10pt).
 The project's focus can be on research or evaluation within the following domains:

  - Privacy and security in ML, including attacks and defenses
  - Differential privacy and its various aspects